oliver2619/cube-island/README.md

 8. Simulation of granular cubes
 9. While sleeping simulation goes on
 10. Some more types of cubes (e.g. gold)
-11. Some more objects (Furnace, bed, compost)
+11. Bed
-12. Beautify sky, add clouds and weather
+12. Clouds and weather
 13. Use name of map as seed for pseudo-random number generator
 14. Download / upload game state
 15. Water shader with reflection
-16. Beautify cubes (bumpmaps, material parameters) and lots more.
+16. Beautify cubes (bumpmaps, material parameters)

+and lots more.